-I wish to process the immensity of suffering and failures of history by reconnecting to 10,000 ancestors, the sweet mundane and the countless acts of everyday connection, love, kindness and generosity that makes life continue on this planet.
+Through painting, I process the immensity of suffering and failures of history by reconnecting to 10,000 ancestors, the sweet mundane and the countless acts of everyday compassion, kindness and generosity that makes life continue on this planet.